Nevada-Bioinformatics-Center/Introduction-R-Workshop/README.md

 **Nevada Bioinformatics Center**
 - Website: [Nevada Bioinformatics Center](https://www.unr.edu/bioinformatics)
 - For questions about this workshop or future training opportunities

+## Acknowledgment

+This training was developed with support from a grant from the National Institute of General Medical Sciences (GM103440) from the National Institutes of Health.

 ## License